GenericMappingTools/pygmt/README.rst

 Examples
 --------

-**Note**: Many of these features haven't been implemented yet.
-This is how we envision the library being used.

 This is a basic example to generate a figure and save it to a file:

 .. code-block:: python

     import gmt

     # Start a new figure.
-Optional (but recommended) if this is the only figure
-    # being generated.
     gmt.figure()
+    # Draw a basemap
     gmt.psbasemap(R='10/70/-3/8', J='X4i/3i', B='a', P=True)
     # Plot some points with red circles
     gmt.psxy('mydata.txt', S='c', G='red')
-    # Unlike the GMT command-line interface, no figure file is generated unless
+    # Unlike in the command-line, no figure is generated
-    # savefig or psconvert are called.
-    gmt.savefig('myfigure.pdf')
+    # unless explicitly asked.
+    gmt.psconvert(F='myfigure', T='f', A=True, P=True)

-On the Jupyter notebook, a PNG preview of the image should also appear (assuming that you called ``gmt.figure``).
+On the Jupyter notebook, a PNG preview of the image should also appear.

 Notice that the arguments are based on the GMT command-line options.
 The Python API also allows aliases for the arguments to make them more explicit and more